guillaume-chervet/MLOpsPython/documentation/workshop_cloud_nord.md

 ## 6. How to check your API result

-1. Follow "ml-cli" readme and download "ml-cli" version v0.54.1 for your OS https://github.com/AxaFrance/ecotag/blob/master/README-ML-CLI.md
+1. Follow "ml-cli" readme and download "ml-cli" version v0.54.2 for your OS https://github.com/AxaFrance/ecotag/blob/master/README-ML-CLI.md
-2. Adapt task.json file with your own parameters to test your API with:
+2. Download https://github.com/guillaume-chervet/dataset-cats-dogs-others-mlcli as a zip and unzip content in "demo" folder
-   - Pillow
+     - tasks.json should be in demo directory like "./demo/tasks.json"
-   - OpenCv
+4. Adapt tasks.json file to call your API then run ml-cli
-3. Compare the result using ml-cli web UI
+5. Once compare file generated, compare the result using ml-cli web UI

 ## 7. More AzureML